SerenCodes/task-manager-client/README.md

 ---

 ## Why I Built This

 I built this project to practice creating a full-stack application with authentication and user-specific data.
-I wanted to better understand how the frontend and backend connect, especially when handling secure data.
+I wanted to better understand how the frontend and backend interact, especially when handling secure data.

 ## Challenges

 One of the main challenges was getting authentication working properly across both the frontend and backend.
 I had to make sure JWT tokens were handled correctly and that users could only access their own data.

 I also ran into issues with state not updating properly after login and logout.
 Fixing this helped me better understand how data flows between the API and the UI.

+This experience improved my ability to debug full-stack issues and think more carefully about state and data flow.

 ## What I Learned